Support Us

 energy-page

-Richard Arkless MP visited his constituents in Dumfries on Monday 7th December 2015 to inspect the aftermath of the flooding from the previous weekend.
-He heard rumours of an alternative plan for the town and the river during his visit and collected a copy of We Live With Water to take back to Westminster as a potential way forward for our town.
+Richard Arkless MP visited his constituents in Dumfries on Monday, 7th December 2015, to inspect the aftermath of the flooding from the previous weekend.
+During his visit, he heard rumours of an alternative plan for the town and the river and obtained a copy of We Live With Water to take back to Westminster as a potential way forward for our town.

 Richard-Arkless